 Introduction to central trends in Latin American or Spanish thought and culture.
 Although readings may include literary texts, many non-fiction sources will be used.
 PREQ: Spanish 236 or instructor permission.
 May be repeated when topic varies.
-Requirements met: Humanities Breadth.
 (Offered each year)